springone-tour-2020-cicd/katacoda-scenarios/5-manage-triggers/step5.md

-# Add a Deployment Pipeline
+# Add the promotion Pipeline

 Objective:
 Now that you've sorted out the ops repository, you can start creating the promotion pipeline.
-Let's make a pipeline for this purpose as well.

 In this step, you will:
 - Create a new `Pipeline` and `PipelineRun` specification inside another `TriggerTemplate`